Founder & Director

 Richard Loebl, psychotherapist and relationship counselor, is the Founder & Director of the Relationship Center of South Florida.
 He created this Center in 2005 to provide a safe and caring environment for couples, families and individuals looking for support, guidance and personal growth and development.

-Richard is a Board Certified Psychotherapist with over 30 years’ experience as a therapist, consultant, educator and program manager in the fields of mental health and chemical dependency in Washington D.C., Northern Virginia and South Florida.
+Richard is a Board Certified Psychotherapist with over 30 years of experience as a therapist, consultant, educator and program manager in the fields of mental health and chemical dependency in Washington D.C., Northern Virginia and South Florida.

 His primary specialties are relationships, couples counseling and men’s issues.
 Richard created the Connections ™ program of marriage retreats and couples therapy intensives.
 He uses an integrative approach with couples that includes EFT (Emotionally Focused Couples Therapy), the Gottman Method, and other humanistic, relational methods).